 I don’t plan on buying or selling any real estate anytime soon.
-The good folks at TJC Real Estate helped me find my home in Stapleton last year.
+The good folks at TJC Real Estate helped me find my home in Central Park (formerly Stapleton) last year.
 If I were in need of a real estate agent, of course I’d use TJC.
 Besides them being the best, they pay me to write on their blog.
 The least I can do is support them (deservedly so) and make apologies to every third friend of mine, every second cousin, every fourth new person I meet, every other stay at home mom getting back into the workforce and the seemingly endless number of acquaintances that decided to get their real estate licenses.

 “I’m sorry Jack, but I’m using TJC Real Estate.”